Sriramakella123/ISQA8086-002/Data Entry Analysis/Data Entry Analysis.md

 7. In few columns like "Number of chippo.cuni per litre" there exists certain negative values which are not valid.
 8. The columns in the data files are abbreviated and that doesn't provide a clear information with respect to the end user perspective.A definition or the meaning of a column is not provided which makes difficult to analyze the data.

-    Note:Though the abbreviations are provided they are maintained in a seperate spreadsheet and the in extension the pivot chart included doesnot provide much details.
+* _Note: Though the abbreviations are provided they are maintained in a seperate spreadsheet and the pivot chart included doesnot provide much details._

 ## Task-2 Solution